 Alen uses an all-in-one filter design that needs replacement once a year and houses a mix of pre-filter, H13 HEPA filter, and activated carbon filter layers.

-If you don’t want to take a risk and want all-out protection then opting for the Heavy Odor Filter would be the best bet as it can easily handle pet dander, VOCs, chemical fumes, allergens, microbes, and has an efficiency rating of 99.99% for particles down to a size of 0.3 microns.
+If you don’t want to take a risk and want all-out protection then opting for the Heavy Odor Filter would be the best bet as our testers say it can easily handle pet dander, VOCs, chemical fumes, allergens, microbes, and has an efficiency rating of 99.99% for particles down to a size of 0.3 microns.

 The high CADR also translates to higher coverage and the 75i can easily cater to the purification needs of up to 1300 sq. ft. of space.